IBM-Cloud/ibmcloud-image-builder/README.md

 * [CentOS](https://cloud.centos.org/centos/7/images/)
 * TBD

-This repo will also provide how to encrypt the images with Linux Unified Key Setup `luks` based encryption so that those encrypted images can be imported and used to spin up Virtual Service Instances (VSI) from IBM Virtual Private Cloud Generation 2.
+This repo will also provide how to encrypt the images with Linux Unified Key Setup `luks` based encryption so that those encrypted images can be imported and used to spin up Virtual Server Instances (VSI) from IBM Virtual Private Cloud Generation 2.

-The development environment will be provided as a `Dockerfile` based on Ubuntu, and the development environment will include:
+The development environment will be provided as a `Dockerfile` based on Ubuntu 20.04, and the development environment will include:
 * [qemu](https://www.qemu.org)
 * [packer](https://github.com/hashicorp/packer)
 * [ibmcloud cli client](https://github.com/IBM-Cloud/ibm-cloud-cli-release) & plugins